rubymonsters/coaching/index.md

 how to best explain them.
 Think about this hard, and try to take the smallest possible steps, one at a time.

+*So, simplify, simplify again, then simplify more.
+If you think what you have is too simple, simplify more.*

 Also, read the chapter "Learning to program" from our book [Ruby For Beginners](http://ruby-for-beginners.rubymonstas.org).